University of Southern California

 FOR GIVING REFUGE TO REFUGEES:

-After earning his associate’s degree from MiraCosta College, he transferred to the University of Southern California on a prestigious Jack Kent Cooke Foundation scholarship to study business.
-Using his past experience as a refugee, Azizi and his team created Safar, an app that connects NGOs on the ground.
-Safar, scheduled to launch this summer, will also provide refugees with information on how to find medical, legal and educational resources.
-Safar’s focus will be aimed at the Moria camp in Lesvos, Greece, where 10,000 refugees are stranded.
-In the future, Azizi plans to expand Safar to other refugee camps around the world.
+After earning his associate degree from MiraCosta College, he transferred to the University of Southern California on a prestigious Jack Kent Cooke Foundation scholarship to study business.
+Using his experience as a refugee, Omar and his team created Safar, an app that connects NGOs on the ground.
+Safar, scheduled to launch soon, will help refugees to find medical, legal and educational resources.
+Safar’s focus will be aimed at the Moria Camp in Lesvos, Greece, where 10,000 refugees are stranded.
+Omar plans to expand Safar to other refugee camps around the world.